writetome51/unsubscribe-on-destroy-directive/README.md

 During the `ngOnDestroy()` hook, it unsubscribes from all Subscriptions inside
 `this._subscriptions`.
-The idea is to have your component classes that use Subscriptions
+Have your component classes that use Subscriptions
-inherit from this class, add their subscriptions to `this._subscriptions`, then let this class
+inherit from this class, add their subscriptions to `this._subscriptions`, then let
-automatically unsubscribe  from all of them during `ngOnDestroy()`.
+this class automatically unsubscribe from all of them during `ngOnDestroy()`.

-NOTE:  Adding the subscriptions to `this._subscriptions` should be done in the
-`ngAfterViewInit()` hook.

-## Usage Example
+## Example
 ```
 export class ExamplePageComponent extends UnsubscribeOnDestroyComponent
     implements AfterViewInit {